 - 2 cups kale, roughly chopped

-- In a large stockpot, heat the olive oil over medium heat.
-Lightly saute the onion and garlic for 3-5 minutes or until fragrant.
+- Heat the olive oil in a large stockpot over medium heat.
+Add in the onion, celery, and garlic and lightly saute for 5-7 minutes or until tender and aromatic.

-- Deglaze the pan by adding the wine, then add in the vegetable stock, herbs, and salt/pepper and bring the soup to a boil.
+- Deglaze the pan with the wine, making sure to scrape up any browned bits on the bottom of the pan.
+Then add in the vegetable stock and bay leaves and bring to a boil.

 - Reduce the heat to a simmer and add in the pearl barley.
 Simmer for 20-30 minutes or until the barley is cooked through (it should be tender but still chewy).